 Do’s and Don’ts of Crawl Space Encapsulation

-Many homes with crawl spaces suffer from moisture issues, such as mold and mildew.
-Moisture issues can compromise the efficiency of your HVAC equipment.
+Many homes with unconditioned crawl spaces experience moisture related issues, such as mold and wood rot.
+Left unchecked, crawl space moisture issues can compromise the indoor air quality of the home and lead to reduced home value.
 To avoid these issues, experts recommend encapsulation.
-Keep reading to learn about the dos and don’ts of crawl space encapsulation.
+As with everything, there is a right and wrong way of doing things.
+Continue on to learn all about encapsulating the crawl space and the dos and don’ts of installing one.

 WHAT NOT TO DO WHEN ENCAPSULATING YOUR CRAWL SPACE